rthallisey/clapper/reference_validator/README.md

 Reference Validator
 ===================

+<h1> WARNING: Work in progress, may return invalid results </h1>

 <h2> Requirements </h2>

  - pyyaml

+<h2> Introduction </h2>

+This script goes through all HOT files associated with root template, taking mapped resources from environment files into account.
+It validates references and detects unused variables/instances in YAML files.
+It accepts the same basic parameters as heat (root template and environments).

 <h2> Usage </h2>

-This script validates references and detects unused variables in YAML files.
-It does not detect variables beyond scope of currently opened file.
-Therefore, it cannot be used to validate references to variables defined by Heat.

-    $ python reference_validator.py <path/to/yaml/files> [another/path/to/files] [-r/--recursive] [-u/--unused-resources] [-h/--help]
+    $ python[3] reference_validator.py -f <path/to/yaml/root template> -e <path/to/yaml/environment file>[<another/path/to/env/files>] [-p/--pretty-format] [-u/--unused] [-h/--help]

-<b> Parameters </b>
+<h3> Parameters </h3>
 <ul>
+<li> `-f` is an absolute/relative path to root HOT template. </li>
-<li> `path/to/file` is absolute/relative path to file/directory containing YAML files. </li>
+<li> `-e` is an absolute/relative path to environment file(s). </li>
-<li> `-r/--recursive` causes scanning subdirectories of a given path for YAML files. </li>
-<li> `-u/--unused-resources` causes printing resources that are not referred to in YAML file.</li>
+<li> `-p/--pretty-format` when selected, the output is colourful. </li>
+<li> `-u/--unused` causes printing additional info (unused instances without reference).</li>
 </ul>

 <b> Output </b>

-Script returns all invalid references including name about instance where the reference is used and a list of all unused parameters (and optionally resources).
+Script prints the result to standard output.
+The result contains a list of all associated files containing invalid references and info about involved instances.
+Optionally, it also prints a list of all unused instances.

-TODO: formatted output